mukatee/pypro/README.md

 Python probes for collecting information about system resources.
 Two versions, one that collects detailed information about the host it is running on.
-And another one that performs SNMP queries over the network to collect data from other hosts.
+And another one that performs SNMP queries over the network to collect data from (remote) hosts.

 [Local](https://github.com/mukatee/pypro/blob/master/README_local.md) version is based on the *psutil* library.
 [SNMP](https://github.com/mukatee/pypro/blob/master/README_snmp.md) version is based on the *pysnmp* library.